MarcelAdamski/ImageRotationAPI/README.md

 * [Additional info](#additional-info)

 ## General info
 This script is a service with ```/rotate``` endpoint which is a POST request that accepts only png images.
 Service is checking whether there is a solid line of three white pixels (#ffffff) and three red pixels (#ff0000).
 It analyze situations where the line is placed horizontally or vertically.
 After detecting such a line, the application should rotate the image so that the line is placed vertically, with white pixels up.
 In case the source image contains a vertical line with white pixels on the bottom, image will be rotated image by 180 degrees.
-After successful graphic operation, the image is saved again in PNG format and returned in response to the above-mentioned POST request with ```200``` status code (OK).
+* After successful graphic operation, the image is saved again in PNG format and returned in response to the above-mentioned POST request with ```200``` status code (OK).
-If the source image contains more than one solid line and they are contradict, script will return ```400``` status code (Bad request).
+* If the source image contains more than one solid line and they are contradict, script will return ```400``` status code (Bad request).
-If the line does not appear in the picture, script automatically will return an empty answer with ```204``` status code (No content).
+* In the situation where the line does not appear in the picture, script automatically will return an empty answer with ```204``` status code (No content).
 ## Technologies
 Created with:
 * Python